 - Remove/Keep Errors

 - Advanced Filtering

 A data table in Power Query can get big if you don’t care about columns.
 In this section, you will learn actions that you can do on columns, and what are best practices to make sure you have the best performance in your Power BI model considering columns in your tables.
 You will also learn about some generic column operations and transformations.

 - Choosing Columns

 - Fill Down/Up; Very Useful for Excel

 Some of the most important table transformations will be explained in this section.
 You will learn about a way to change the granularity of a table; Grouping.
-You will also learn scenarios that grouping data can be more than a simple transformation.
-You will learn about transformations such as Transpose, Pivot and Unpivot, and the difference of all these items with scenarios of using it on real-world datasets.
+You will also learn scenarios that in grouping data can be more than a simple transformation.
+You will learn about transformations such as Transpose, Pivot, and Unpivot, and the difference of all these items with scenarios of using them on real-world datasets.

 - Group By; Changing the granularity of the data table

 - Group by Advanced